Washington-University/HCPpipelines/FAQ.md

 * Functional and diffusion preprocessing also require the scans needed for structural preprocessing.

-* For the Siemens HCP 3T Connectome scanner, we found the 32-channel head coil and higher maximum gradient strength to be very helpful.
+* For the Siemens HCP 3T [Connectom](#connectom-vs-connectome) scanner, we
+  found the 32-channel head coil and higher maximum gradient strength to be very helpful.

 <a id="4-why-are-field-maps-required">
 ## 4. Why are field maps required?